cwinters/cwinters.github.io/now/index.md

 * We're going on a trip!
 The 20th anniversary trip we were going to take in May 2020 is happening in a couple months.
 We're still going to London and Ireland, but since it's shorter it'll really only be London and Dublin.
+* We got a dog!
+[Rosie](https://www.instagram.com/p/CYxci6yt13l/) is a Golden Retriever and is almost six months old.
+She's very smart, loves people, and also enjoys eating anything that will fit in her mouth -- garbage, cardboard, cat poop, etc.
 * I got a [new bike](https://surlybikes.com/bikes/midnight_special) last year from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
 The last bike I got was in 2006, hopefully